binded/persistent-memoize/README.md

 **opts.version** (defaults to the `npm_package_version` environment
 variable which is automatically set when running script through npm)

 Used when generating the key used by the blob store.
-We suggestion setting version to `'latest'` or `null` if you decide to version memoized functions individually.
-This prevents uselessly invalidating the cache when the app version is bumped but the individual memoized functions haven't changed.
+We suggest setting the version to `'latest'` or `null` if you chose to version functions individually.
+This prevents needlessly invalidating the cache when the app version is bumped but the individual function versions haven't changed.
 See Key Generation.

 **opts.maxAge** (defaults to `Infinity`)